cassiorsfreitas/blog/_posts/blog-nextjs-spotify-sounds-good.md

 }
 ```

 This returns all the song details if the user is playing the song.
 Otherwise, isPlaying will return false.
 You can handle both the conditions now.
-If the user is playing the song, then simply show the song Otherwise Display Not Playing.
+If the user is playing the song, then simply show the song otherwise display “Not Playing”.

 ```json
 {